Sumatriptan: Distribution

 Sumatriptan is a relatively hydrophilic molecule, which may limit its ability to cross the blood–brain barrier and enter the central nervous system.
 In accordance, early animal studies found lack of indication of central penetration by sumatriptan.
 This was in contrast to more lipophilic triptans like zolmitriptan, naratriptan, rizatriptan, and eletriptan.
 For these reasons, it was thought for many years that sumatriptan could not cross the blood–brain barrier in significant amounts to exert central effects.

 However, in subsequent animal studies, sumatriptan was found to enter the brain and produce centrally mediated effects.
 Besides animal research, clinical studies have found sumatriptan to produce centrally mediated side effects such as sleepiness, tiredness, thinking difficulty, and dizziness, among others.
 In addition, sumatriptan has been found to be discernibly psychoactive in human drug discrimination tests, with effects like apathy, sedation, and mild dysphoria.
 Certain other clinical findings also support centrally mediated effects of sumatriptan.

 A 2010 literature review concluded that sumatriptan can enter the brain to some minor extent in both animals and humans but that this minor penetration is nonetheless sufficient to cause pharmacological effects.
 Subsequent research has found sumatriptan given during migraine attacks decreases brain serotonin 5-HT_{1B} receptor binding in humans, with a corresponding receptor occupancy of 16%.
 However, this apparent occupancy could alternatively be due to increased serotonin release during migraine attacks.
-In contrast to receptor antagonists, it is notable that agonists like sumatriptan require only a low fractional receptor occupancy to produce central effects.
-It is notable in this regard that the possible occupancy with sumatriptan was comparable to that with centrally acting opioids.
+In contrast to receptor antagonists, it is notable that agonists require only a low fractional receptor occupancy to produce central effects.
+Relatedly, the serotonin 5-HT_{1B} receptor occupancy observed with sumatriptan was comparable to that with centrally acting opioids.
 Besides the clinical findings, further animal studies have found that sumatriptan rapidly enters the brain in spite of its poor lipophilicity and was able to do so more quickly than the benzodiazepine oxazepam.